sohit-agarwal/Wexflow/README.md

 ![Docker](https://aelassas.github.io/wexflow/images/small_h-trans.png)

 Wexflow runs also on Docker.
-[Here](https://github.com/aelassas/Wexflow/blob/master/Dockerfile) is a Dockerfile for creating and building Docker images.
+[Here](https://github.com/aelassas/Wexflow/wiki/Docker) is the documentation for creating and building Docker images.

 # What's New?